MicrosoftDocs/sdk-api/sdk-api-src/content/winnt/ns-winnt-_system_cpu_set_information.md

 ##### - CpuSet.AllocatedToTargetProcess : 1

 This is set if the CPU Set is allocated for the exclusive use of some subset of the system processes and if it is allocated for the use of the process passed into <a href="https://msdn.microsoft.com/168B00AB-1B11-44A0-B548-903CA3F4BBDE">GetSystemCpuSetInformation</a>.

-##### - CpuSet.Parked : 1

-If set, the home processor of this CPU Set is parked.
-If the CPU Set is on a parked processor, threads assigned to that set may be reassigned to other processors that are selected by the<b> Process Default</b> sets or the <b>Thread Selected</b> sets.
-If all such processors are parked, the threads are reassigned to other available processors on the system.

 ##### - CpuSet.RealTime : 1